 MITIGATION ACTION MAJOR ACCOMPLISHMENTS Monterey Project; (6) Participated in CPUC hearing process on Cal-Am related rate requests.
 Other ongoing activities included: (1) Served as member of both the Seaside Basin Watermaster Board and as the Technical Advisory Committee; (2) Participation in a technical role regarding alternatives for Los Padres Dam and associated sediment management.
 Allocate New Supply Remained within Water Allocation Program limits.
 Determine Drought Reserve Rationing was not required due to maintenance of adequate storage reserve.
-Steelhead Fishery Program A total of 54 rescue days were conducted in the mainstem of the Carmel River.
-Rescue operations occurred from late May through late September, yielding 7,844 steelhead, including: 6,780 young-of-the-year (YOY), 1,017 yearlings (1+), 11 adults, and 36 mortalities (0.46%).
-Staff tagged 3,193 fish of size with Passive Integrated Transponder (PIT) tags before release from the Sleepy Hollow Steelhead Rearing Facility.
-A total of two rescue days were conducted on Garzas Creek.
-Rescue operations occurred in mid-June and late July, yielding 117 steelhead, including: 37 young-of-the-year (YOY), 80 yearlings (1+), and no mortalities (0.0%).
-Since 1989, District staff has rescued 473,690 steelhead from drying reaches of the Carmel River watershed.
-Compared to previous rescue seasons, total rescued fish in the 2021 dry season was 56% of the 1989-2021 average of 14,354, as described in Section XVI.
+Steelhead Fishery Program Rescues were conducted on 46 days from early June through early September, yielding 14,212 steelhead, including: 13,334 young-of-the-year (YOY), 777 yearlings (1+), 2 adults, and 99 mortalities (0.69%).
+Staff tagged 1,581 fish of size with Passive Integrated Transponder (PIT) tags before release from the Sleepy Hollow Steelhead Rearing Facility.
+Since 1989, District staff has rescued 487,941 steelhead from drying reaches of the Carmel River watershed.
+Compared to previous rescue seasons, the total number of rescued fish in the 2022 dry season was 99% of the 1989-2022 average of 14,351, as described in Section XVI.
 Riparian Habitat Program Continued revegetation efforts at exposed banks with little or no vegetation located between Via Mallorca and Esquiline Roads; Continued long-term monitoring of physical and biological processes along the river in order to evaluate the District's river management activities; Continued the annual inspections of the Carmel River from the upstream end of the lagoon to Camp Steffani; Continued enforcement actions to address serious violations of District riparian ordinances; Carried out vegetation management activities; Operated under Routine Maintenance Agreement with CDFW for MPWMD vegetation maintenance activities.